 Q: There are other youth sports organizations that have less restrictive protocols.
 Why are your protocols more strict ?

-A: The safety of our players is important.
+A: We have extra steps in our protocols to mitigate the risk.
 We have to be mindful and respectful of coaches and players that have pre-existing conditions.
-We have extra steps in our protocols to mitigate the risk.

 We dont want to do anything that increases the risk.